 - 2. Special tournaments e.g. Invitational or Memorial tournaments, Thematic tournaments, etc., will be announced separately by the ICCF Executive Board. - 3.
-Organisation of international correspondence chess tournaments by national correspondence chess organisations require the approval of the ICCF World

-Tournament Director before their announcement.
-Invitations to individual players for such authorised tournaments should be made with the permission of the national federation of which the player in question is a member or associated player.
+Organisation of international correspondence chess tournaments by national correspondence chess organisations require the approval of the ICCF World tournament director before their announcement.
+Invitations to individual players for such authorised tournaments should be made with the permission of the national federation of which the player in question is a member or associated player (or permission of the relevant Zonal Director if the invitation is to go to an isolated player).